yegor256/blog/_drafts/mocks.md

   - java mockito example
 ---

-While mock objects is a perfect instrument for unit testing, mocking through mock frameworks may turn your unit tests into an unmaintanable mess.
-Here are a few examples of unit tests, look at them yourself:
+While mock objects are perfect instruments for unit testing, mocking through mock frameworks may turn your unit tests into an unmaintainable mess.
+Here are a few examples of unit tests;
+look at them yourself:

 ...